How to Translate “Excuse me” into Italian

 Mi scusi, potrei sapere quanto costano le mele?

-Excuse me, may I know how much do these apples cost?
+Excuse me, may I know how much these apples cost?

 Chiedo scusa, potrei usare il bagno?